Archive for July 2011

-I make suggestions about how to enhance their curriculum using more current technologies – Google docs and apps, social networking, Blogs, wikis, Prezi, TeacherTube – but few “take me up” on these offerings.
-An emphasis here – these are masters of education students in an Educational Leadership program.
+I make suggestions about how to enhance their curriculum using more current technologies – Google docs and apps, social networking, Blogs, wikis, Skype, Twitter, TeacherTube – but few “take me up” on these offerings.
+An emphasis here – they are Masters of Education students in an Educational Leadership program.

 This fits with the cliché of “If all one knows is a hammer, then everything is viewed as a nail.”
 The same tenet applies to educational technology integration, “If all the educator knows is Word and PPT, then all technology-integrated learning experiences will be viewed through the lens of a Powerpoint.”

 The benefits of educators knowing a full range of emerging, educational-relevant technologies include: